Charanb03/Semiconductor-Wafer-Lapping-Analysis/README.md

 ## 🙏 Acknowledgments

-📚 Thanks to OPTN research data and academic mentors for guiding this project.
+Thanks to semiconductor industry publications and researchers whose work shaped this review.
-Special appreciation for the continued support from the healthcare analytics and OR communities.
+Appreciation to academic mentors and colleagues for their support.